North Druid Hills, Georgia: History

 One of the earliest European settlers in north DeKalb County was Chapman Powell, whose "Medicine House" cabin was built near the intersection of Clairmont and North Decatur roads (later relocated to Stone Mountain Park, where it still stands).
 Dr. Powell (1798–1870) owned most of the land in the Candler Lake and South Fork Peachtree Creek area during his lifetime.
 His land was later purchased by Walter Candler.

 Major Washington Jackson Houston owned land on the north side of the South Fork of Peachtree Creek, in what is now Briarcliff.
 Visitors used to visit Major Houston to buy ground cornmeal produced by his 1876 gristmill or to attend social gatherings held on his property.
 Major Houston converted the mill into an early hydroelectric plant circa 1900.
 Atlanta contractor Harry J. Carr bought Houston's land in the 1920s and constructed the fieldstone and wrought iron home now known as the Houston Mill House.
 Emory University purchased the home in the 1960s and renovated it.
 Houston Mill House, located at 849 Houston Mill Road, is now open for dining and special events.

 After World War II and continuing into the 1950s, many Jews moved out of Washington-Rawson, where Turner Field now stands, and the Old Fourth Ward into North Druid Hills and Morningside/Lenox Park.
 Congregation Beth Jacob, an orthodox synagogue, moved to LaVista Road in 1962, and the neighborhood has since become a hub of Orthodox Judaism for the Atlanta area with three Jewish schools, six congregations and a mikveh located along or near LaVista Road.

+The community is also home to one of the largest Greek Orthodox congregations in the Southeast, and they have a large complex in the area which includes the Annunciation Greek Orthodox Cathedral (Atlanta) that serves as the seat of the Archbishop of the Greek Orthodox Metropolis of Atlanta.
+The church hosts the annual Atlanta Greek Festival as well.

+Additionally there is a large community of East Africans in the community, with a relatively large population of people of Ethiopian descent.

 The North Druid Hills CDP remained rural until 1965, when Executive Park was constructed on a former dairy farm as the first suburban office park in metropolitan Atlanta.
 Following the completion of Executive Park, the area boomed with suburban development.
 The 19-story Executive Park Motor Hotel, built in the 1970s at the southeast corner of I-85 and North Druid Hills Road and which later served as a BellSouth training center, was a modernist landmark until its demolition in November 2014 after being purchased by Children's Healthcare of Atlanta for $9.6 million in January 2013.